 EscapeE Professional editions only

 When selecting files to export you can use 'wildcards' to specify the Input and Output filenames and/or folder.
-If you have defined data fields on the pages you can use these in the file name.
+If you have defined data fields on the pages you can use these in the file name, see Setting advanced options in field definitions.

 processes all PRN files instead of LSH.